Mirage (Russian band): 1991—present

 In 1991, Ekaterina Boldysheva joined the group.
-She was the first vocalist to perform live with the group, having previous professional experience.
+She was the first vocalist to perform live with the group.
 Mirage song remixes were made of the group's then two albums that included Boldysheva's vocals and issued in 1994.
 She sang on what was to be the group's third studio album, Not for the first time (Russian: не в первый раз) which was completed in 2004, but released in 2008 due to the difficult economic climate of the time.

 Litjagin revived Mirage in 2003 with three new females that performed to remixed versions of already released Mirage songs.
 The new project enjoyed limited success, despite the release of several new remix albums.

 In 2005, at an event at the "Olympic" arena in Moscow, all the ex-members of Mirage performed together live.
 Despite never having met before, Gulkina and Suhankina performed alongside one another.
 They later intended to perform as Mirage, but Litjagin took legal action to prevent such a use of the name, as he believed it would harm his version of Mirage that featured younger vocalists.
 Relations did improve enough for the three to collaborate on a poorly received fourth album, A Thousand Stars (Russian: Тысяча Звёзд), released in 2009.

 Litjagin later renamed the younger version of the group "Mirage Junior".
 In 2011, Litjagin ended his working relationship with Gulkina and she was briefly replaced by former Mirage vocalist Svetlana Razina.

 In 2013, a fifth Mirage album, Let Me Go!
 (Russian: Отпусти Меня) was released, featuring Suhankina on vocals.

 In September 2016, Andrey Lityagin transferred the exclusive rights to the public performance of a number of his works and the right to the trademark "Mirage" to the "Jam" publishing company for management.
-At the same time, due to the efforts of "Jam" publishing company, many years of conflicts and disputes that had existed within the project were put to an end.
 Because of the mutual understanding found, it was decided to stop the activity of the group with the soloist Margarita Sukhankina as not corresponding with the stylistics and author's idea, and to revive the group "Mirage" in its original living line-up of 1980-1990s.

 Currently, "Mirage" consists of Ekaterina Boldysheva (vocals), Alexei Gorbashov (guitar), Andrey Grishin (drums), and Sergey Krylov (keyboard instruments).
 To date, this line-up has the rights to perform songs from the repertoire of "Mirage" and the rights to use the trademark "Mirage" in the concert activities.